Bogdan-I-Vintila/Bank-Marketing-Subscription-Prediction/README.md

 Overview

-  This project analyzes a bank marketing dataset and builds machine learning models to predict whether a client will subscribe to a term deposit.
+  -This project analyzes a bank marketing dataset and builds machine learning models to predict whether a client will subscribe to a term deposit.
-  The goal is to support marketing decisions by identifying potential subscribers.
+  -The goal is to support marketing decisions by identifying potential subscribers.

 What I did